Blog

 May 21, 2026

-As plumbing professionals, we see the aftermath of DIY repairs all the time.
-A common story starts with a slow drain and ends with a call to us after a chemical cleaner made the problem worse.
-While that bottle promises a quick fix, the potent drain cleaner chemical doesn't know the difference between a hair clog and your pipes.
-These products can generate intense heat, potentially softening PVC pipes, or corrode older metal plumbing from the inside out.
-We want to empower you with the knowledge we have, so this guide explains the risks, the right way to handle these products, and safer alternatives.
+We get calls all the time about DIY repairs gone wrong, and the story is often the same.
+It starts with a slow drain and ends with a bottle of chemical drain cleaner making the problem much, much worse.
+While that bottle promises a quick fix, the potent chemicals inside don't know the difference between a hair clog and your actual pipes.
+They can generate intense heat that softens PVC pipes or corrodes older metal plumbing from the inside out.
+This guide is here to empower you with the facts—the risks, the right way to handle these products, and safer alternatives.

 Key Takeaways